 J.J.
-Kokesh and Son is a family-owned business that’s been serving St. Louis and surrounding counties for 125 years.
+Kokesh and Son is a family-owned business that’s been serving St. Louis and surrounding counties for over 125 years.
 It has been passed down through four generations.
 This lineage of soft spoken, thoughtful, knowledgeable yet daring Kokesh men started with one young, fifteen year old Bohemian stepping off the boat at Ellis Island in 1890, and heading west to St. Louis.
 He was a serious and creative person with big ideas.
 He knew he would be successful if he stuck to some solid basic principles… deliver high quality service with respect, dependability and professionalism.
 This formula would serve him very well.

 Jerry Joseph Kokesh, was no different than most immigrants in dreaming of America as the land of endless possibilities.
 Right away he landed a position working in a glass factory in hopes of saving enough to start his own business.
 Jerry Joseph, “JJ”, was a seriously determined young man who would walk 8 miles each morning to his glass factory job, work 12 hours, then walk home 8 miles… all with the sole purpose of saving up enough money.